pbgso/pbgso.github.io/register.md

 <!-- Form -->
 <p style="color:#002285;">
-Due to COVID-19, we will be hosting our symposium online as a video conference.
-The committee is actively working to arrange the details for the symposium.
-Registration is OPEN.
+Due to COVID-19, we will be hosting our symposium online as a video conference through Zoom.
+Registrants will recieve a Zoom invitation and instructions on how to install and use Zoom the week of the conference.
+Registration is <b style="font-size:120%;">OPEN</b>.
 </p>

 <script type="text/javascript">var submitted=false;</script>